 Basic home safety

 Also known as a Residual Current Device (RCD), a safety switch is a must for any home, with or without children.
 It helps prevent electrocution by tripping the switch when it detects an imbalanced current, such as when a person has accidentally touched the live circuit.
-They are mandated for homes in some but not all states.
+These are mandated for homes in some states and territories, but not all.
 You should protect each power circuit with one, and preferably lighting circuits too.

 First aid kit